sarmidnzr/riscv_cpu_singlecycle/README.md

 # 64-bit RISC-V Single-Cycle CPU

-Designed and implemented a 64-bit single-cycle RISC-V CPU in Verilog/SystemVerilog, supporting a subset of the RV64I instruction set and verified through simulation.
+Designed and implemented a 64-bit single-cycle RISC-V CPU in SystemVerilog, supporting a subset of the RV64I instruction set and verified through simulation.

 ## Overview
 This project implements a 64-bit RISC-V processor from scratch using a single-cycle architecture.
 The design includes a complete datapath and control unit capable of executing assembly programs compiled into machine code.